-- 1. Committee Chair: Dean of Admissions - 2.
-Dean of Students - 3.
-Chair of the Committee on Academic Standards (CAS). - 4.
+- 1. Committee Co-Chair: Dean of Admissions & Financial Aid - 2.
+Committee Co-Chair: Dean of Students - 3.
+Committee on Academic Standards (CAS) representative - 4.
 The student's Assistant Dean of Students - 5.
 Head of Studies of Major or Director of the Common Curriculum (as appropriate) - 6.
-Senior Associate Director, Registry - 7.
+Head of Registry - 7.
 Secretariat: Admissions and Financial Aid